the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 _The Turing Way_ [Book Dash events](https://the-turing-way.netlify.app/community-handbook/bookdash.html) are a less intense version of [Book Sprints](https://en.wikipedia.org/wiki/Book_sprint), where participants collaboratively work on _The Turing Way_ book synchronously to develop new chapters and review/edit existing ones to make them more accessible, comprehensive and up-to-date.
 They also contribute to enhancing the project by improving the ways we work in the community and take the lead on accomplishing different tasks or subprojects.

-In the past, we have organised 1-1.5 day long Book Dash events in person or partially remote.
+In the past, we have organised 1-2 days long Book Dash events in person or in a hybrid format, where a participant coordinated with their team remotely.
+However, with the travel restrictions posed by the COVID-19 pandemic and to ensure that international participants have an equal chance to join, we started hosting Book Dashes virtually.
-However, with the COVID-19 pandemic situation, we moved the last two Book Dashes online (November 2020 and May 2021) and designed them with multiple short co-working sessions spread over 5 days for flexible participation by members in different time zones.
+These virtual Book Dashes are five days long, designed for flexible participation by members in different time zones.
+Meaning, rather than committing their entire working day, participants can choose one or multiple 2.5 hours short co-working sessions each day based on their availability.

 ```{figure} ../figures/first-pull-request.png
 ---